SSR-ds/Time-Series-with-Python/README.md

          Multiplicative - Trend * Seasonality * Residual

  5) Time series function in Python: resample, diff, shift, tshift, rolling window. cumsum(expanding.sum()),expanding.mean() index.month, index.year, index.week, pct_change

+ 6) KPSS and ADF Test helps us to find whether a time series is stationary or not around a particular time period.
+Stationary - mean variance and auto corelation does not change     over a period of time (no seasonality found).
+Understanding the time series will help us to find the right model for analysis.

+    ARMA model - Auto regressive and moving average model expects time series to be stationary